-The effective tax rates for the first three months of fiscal years 2022 and 2021 were a provision rate of 12.0% and a provision rate of 12.4%, respectively.
-In the first three months of fiscal year 2022, we recorded income tax expense of \$3.2 million, compared to income tax expense of \$1.4 million in the first three months of fiscal year 2021.
-The effective tax rate in the first three months of fiscal year 2022 was lower than the effective tax rate in the first three months of fiscal year 2021 primarily due to the impact of regional mix of income.
-The effective tax rate in the first three months of fiscal years 2022 and 2021 differs from the statutory federal income tax rate of 21% primarily due to regional mix of income, excess tax benefits from share-based compensation and research and development tax credits.
+The effective tax rates for the first six months of fiscal years 2022 and 2021 were a provision rate of 9.8% and a provision rate of 3.5%, respectively.
+In the first six months of fiscal year 2022, we recorded income tax expense of \$6.2 million, compared to income tax expense of \$0.9 million in the first six months of fiscal year 2021.
+The effective tax rate in the first six months of fiscal year 2021 benefited from one-time return-to-provision adjustments.
+The effective tax rate in the first six months of fiscal years 2022 and 2021 differs from the statutory federal income tax rate of 21% primarily due to regional mix of income, excess tax benefits from share-based compensation, return-to-provision adjustments, withholding taxes on certain foreign earnings and research and development tax credits.